Founding attorney, Mike Dible

 University of Kansas, B.G.S.
 1999, with honors

-Explain why you were drawn to the practice of law:
+Why I was drawn to the practice of law:

 I decided to enter the legal profession because I noticed that many people that I cared about were not getting treated fairly from the companies they were counting on to look after them.
 I wanted to be someone who understood how the system functioned, so I could help people to not get taken advantage of and to get treated fairly.

-Describe defining moments in your career:
+Defining moments in my career:

 I love working as a Plaintiff’s lawyer and enjoy representing people, not the insurance companies.
-I especially like the chance to meet people from all different backgrounds and help them to understand and navigate a system that I believe is intentionally made confusing and difficult by the insurance companies.
+I especially like the chance to meet people from all different backgrounds and help them to navigate a system that I believe is intentionally made confusing and difficult by the insurance companies.
 I try hard to be accessible to my clients, to answer questions, and provide advice.
-I want to not only take away the burden of handling all legal aspects of their case, but also to help my clients to understand their case and the options that they have.
+I want to not only take away the burden of handling all legal aspects of their case, but also to help my clients to understand their case and feel empowered with the options that they have.